kawaiiDango/reverseSearchBot/README.md

 ## Aware
 - SauceNao api has limitations on search frequency per day.
 Consider pay for upgrade your account at SauceNao.

-## No ES6
--This codes do not have any ES6.